The C64 OS Programmer's Guide is being written

 in the circularly linked chain of related buttons is unchecked and marked dirty.

-objects of type bt_rad
+When creating TKButton objects of type bt_rad it is necessary

 to link the objects together that belong to a set.
 See the description of the

-property below.
+bnext property below.

 Object Definition